FSund/latex-examples/vector-graphics/README.md

 vector-graphics
 ==============

 An example of how to include .svg-files directly in LaTeX documents.
+More info here: http://comp-phys.net/2014/03/22/including-vector-graphics-in-latex-using-includesvg/

 Compilation
 -----------